How Family Counseling Can Resolve Conflicts

 1. How does insurance coverage work for family counseling services?

-Most U.S. insurers cover family therapy under behavioral health benefits when performed by in-network LMFTs (verify CPT codes 90846/90847).
+Most U.S. insurers cover family therapy under behavioral health benefits when sessions are provided by in-network LMFTs.
+Coverage specifics vary by plan, so verify in advance and confirm recognized CPT codes 90846/90847 (see APA CPT overview).

 2. What outcomes can families expect from counseling?

-Per Meta-Analysis of Family Therapy Outcomes (Sprenkle, 2023), 82% of families show significant improvement in family conflict resolution within 12-16 sessions.
+Per the Meta-Analysis of Family Therapy Outcomes (Sprenkle, 2023), approximately 82% of families show significant improvements in conflict resolution within 12–16 sessions.
+Results depend on fit with the model, therapist experience, and treatment adherence.

 3. Can family counseling prevent divorce?